-Often referred to simply as the Norwood Scale, the system is a universally recognised classification method that is used to objectively measure and describe the extent of male pattern baldness, otherwise known as androgenic alopecia, to ascertain what stage of balding or hair loss the person is experiencing.
+Often referred to simply as the Norwood Scale, the system is a universally recognised classification method that is used to objectively measure and describe the extent of male pattern baldness, otherwise known as androgenic alopecia.
 The Norwood hairline is a term used in hair loss classification, specifically describing the shape and extent of hair recession at the front of the scalp.

 The Norwood hair scale is typically used to measure male hair loss (not female).
 It is used to diagnose hair loss conditions, for example, for someone considering undergoing hair transplant surgery.
 The person’s place on the Norwood hair loss scale is carefully considered alongside their medical history, genetics, lifestyle, diet and a physical examination.
 The Norwood classification system is commonly used by doctors to categorize male pattern baldness based on various stages of hair loss.